voryx/Thruway/README.md

     }
 ```

-Start up the the WAMP server
+#### Start the Thruway Process

+You can start the default Thruway workers (router and client workers), without any additional configuration.

     $ nohup php app/console thruway:process start &

+By default, the router starts on ws://127.0.0.1:8080

+##Workers

 The Thruway bundle will start up a separate process for the router and each defined worker.
 If you haven't defined any workers, all of the annotated calls and subscriptions will be started within the `default` worker.

-There are two main ways to break your application apart into multiple workers:
+There are two main ways to break your application apart into multiple workers.

 1. Use the `worker` property on the `Register` and `Subscribe` annotations.
 The following RPC will be added to the `posts` worker.

     ```PHP
       /**
       * @Register("com.example.addrpc", serializerEnableMaxDepthChecks=true, worker="posts")
       */
       public function addAction(Post $post)
     ```
 2. Use the `@Worker` annotation on the class.
 The following annotation will create a worker called `chat` that can have a max of 5 instances.

     ```PHP
       /**
       * @Worker("chat", maxProcesses="5")
       */
       class ChatController
     ```

+If a worker is shut down with anything other than `SIGTERM`, it will automatically be restarted.

+##More Commands

-To see a list of running processes (workers)
+#####To see a list of running processes (workers)

     $ php app/console thruway:process status

-Stop a process, i.e. `default`
+#####Stop a process, i.e. `default`

     $ php app/console thruway:process stop default

-Start a process, i.e. `default`
+#####Start a process, i.e. `default`

     $ php app/console thruway:process start default

-By default, the server starts on ws://127.0.0.1:8080

 ### Javascript Client